learn-co-curriculum/dsc-distance-metrics-lab/README.md

     * `c`, which tells us the norm to calculate the vector space (if set to `1`, the result will be Manhattan, while `2` will calculate Euclidean distance)
 * Since euclidean distance is the most common distance metric used, this function should default to using `c=2` if no value is set for `c`.
 * Include a parameter called `verbose` which is set to `True` by default.
 If true, the function should print out if the distance metric returned is a measurement of Manhattan, Euclidean, or Minkowski distance.
-* This function should implement the minkowski distance equation above, and return the result.
+* This function should implement the Minkowski distance equation above, and return the result.

 **_NOTE:_**  Remember that for Manhattan Distance, you need to make use of `np.abs()` to get the absolute value of the distance for each dimension, since we don't have the squaring function to make this positive for us!